Yūgumo-class destroyer: Service

 Yūgumo was the only ship of her class completed before Japan's entry into WW2 on 5 December 1941, just two days before the attack on Pearl Harbor.
 She and the following ships of her class saw a variety of escorting duties before Yūgumo, Makigumo, and Kazagumo escorting carriers during the battle of Midway, where they assisted the sinking aircraft carrier Hiryū.
-In turn, Makigumo's crew committed a war crime when they, albeit very reluctantly, murdered the downed USS Yorktown pilots Frank W. O'Flaherty and Bruno Gaido.
+In turn, Makigumo's crew committed a war crime when they, albeit very reluctantly, murdered the downed USS Enterprise pilots Frank W. O'Flaherty and Bruno Gaido.
 Off to the Guadalcanal campaign, more escorting missions ensued, but mixed with troop and supply transport missions, plus escorting carriers at the battles of the Eastern Solomons and Santa Cruz.
 In the latter battle, the class earned its first notable surface action when Makigumo assisted in finishing off the crippled aircraft carrier USS Hornet.
-After escorting transports during the naval battle of Guadalcanal, Naganami, Takanmai, and Makinami all saw notable action at the battle of Tassafarona, Naganami serving as Admiral Tanaka's flagship.
+After escorting transports during the naval battle of Guadalcanal, Naganami, Takanami, and Makinami all saw notable action at the battle of Tassafarona, Naganami serving as Admiral Tanaka's flagship.
 Takanami was sunk by American cruiser gunfire, accounting for the class's first loss, but not before unleashing a torpedo spread that crippled the heavy cruisers USS Minneapolis and USS New Orleans, blowing their bows clean off, while Makinami helped to sink the heavy cruiser USS Northampton.

 With the start of 1943, several ships of the class took part in the evacuation of Guadalcanal.
 Makinami was crippled by air attacks and forced into several months of repair, while Makigumo was more fatally lured into a minefield by American PT Boats where she blew up and sank.
 The class saw more escorting and transport missions throughout the following months, until Kiyonami took part in the battle of Kolombangara, where she combined torpedoes with other destroyers to sink the destroyer USS Gwin and cripple the light cruisers USS Honolulu and USS Saint Louis.
 However, just a week later she was sunk by land based aircraft with just one survivor.
 On 7 October, Yūgumo herself was sunk at the battle of Vella Lavella by gunfire and torpedoes from the destroyers USS Chevalier, O'Bannon, and Selfridge, but not before firing a torpedo spread that hit and sank Chevalier (and indirectly damaged O'Bannon).
 In November, Suzunami was sunk by land-based aircraft in Rabaul, while Ōnami and Makinami were sunk by gunfire and torpedoes from the destroyers USS Charles Ausburne, Claxton, and Dyson at the battle of Cape Saint George.